News for Service Users

 SUAS updates

 SUAS is a forum established here in SPMHS to facilitate extensive service user participation, which directly informs how we as an organisation develop our services.
 SUAS meets remotely on the first Wednesday of each month.
-This is a summary of SUAS meetings in 2023.
+This is a summary of SUAS meetings in 2024; you'll find updates from previous years further below.

 January